 - Lastly, big goals give you space to grow.
 The reason that most of us are unhappy most of the time is that we set our goals not for the person we’re going to be when we reach them, but we set our goals for the person we are when we set them.

-At WANNABE we spend a lot of time star-gazing and talking about really, really Big Goals.
+At FiTONIC we spend a lot of time star-gazing and talking about really, really Big Goals.
 If there’s not a decent chance you’ll fall short, then you’re probably not aiming high enough.
-All of these reasons are why we end each one of our podcast interviews on WANNABE Radio with the one BIG question - so, who do you WANNABE?
+All of these reasons are why we end each one of our podcast interviews on FiTONIC Radio with the one BIG question "what do you want to be?
 Because we want YOU to stargaze too and then go crush those huge dreams of yours.